CharlesMangwa/BullsEye/README.md

 > A Swift iOS game app to relax during your spare time.

 This app is actually my playground to learn Swift.
-Changes and new features will be added very regularly: stay tuned!
+Changes and new features will be added whenever I could do it: stay tuned!